 4.4.3.3.2.1 Overview

-The figure 4.4.3.3.2.1-1 gives an overview of the MMS LI messages applicable to the originating MMS domain when the target is local to the MMS Relay/Server and the destination can be an Email Client or an MMS User Agent served by a different MMS Relay/Server with a phone number or an MSISDN based Email Address.
+Figure 4.4.3.3.2.1-1 gives an overview of the MMS LI messages applicable to the originating MMS domain when the target is local to the MMS Relay/Server and the destination can be an Email Client or an MMS User Agent served by a different MMS Relay/Server with a phone number or an MSISDN based Email Address.

 When the destination MMS User Agent uses an MSISDN based Email Address, from the MMS Relay/Server (A)'s perspective, the handling is similar to when the destination is an Email Client since the outbound MM messages are transferred over the MM3 interface in an email message format.